ology/techn.ology.net/blog/2022/05/14/circular-music-interval-diagram/index.markdown

   - data
 ---

-After studying John Coltrane's wholetone/chromatic [circular diagram](https://ology.github.io/2022/04/23/coltranes-mystery-music-diagram/), I was determined to make a program to show any musical intervals around a circle.
+After studying John Coltrane's wholetone/chromatic [circular diagram](https://ology.github.io/2022/04/23/coltranes-mystery-music-diagram/), I was determined to make a program to show musical intervals around a circle.
 And if I could, to make a concentric "inner" ring with note offsets, like Coltrane did.
 So the weekend arrived and I got busy...

 ---